Learn how to unreconcile an individual transaction from a completed reconciliation.

 If an account isn't balancing correctly after a reconciliation, there could be an issue with the original opening balance on the account.
 Or sometimes the beginning balance or ending balance on the account for the period you’re reviewing was entered wrong.
 We recommend reviewing your opening, beginning, and ending balances first to be sure you’ve ruled out any possible errors.

 There are a few reasons for unreconciling a single transaction.
 You might have reconciled it by accident, or it's an error and needs to be deleted.
-If you're unsure, we recommend talking to your accountant before making changes.
+If you're unsure, we recommend talking to your accountant before making any changes.

 Step 2: Unreconcile a transaction